symbuzzer/fork-Shizuku/README.md

 This variant of thedjchi's Shizuku includes some extra features over the unoffical thedjchi's forked version, such as:
 * **Fewer options, much easier to use:** Many options/features have been hidden and will only be shown when needed.
 Additionally, those I considered redundant have been removed entirely.
-* **The initial setup process has been made more automated:** Instead of displaying unnecessary notifications/warnings, processes are now automated.
+* **Initial setup process has been made more automated:** Instead of displaying unnecessary notifications/warnings, processes are now automated.
 Additionally, the "Pairing" button has been completely removed.
 All processes can now be completed using only the "Start" button.
-* **All external links that I deemed unnecessary have been removed:** The instructions in the application interface are quite adequate.
+* **All external links that I deemed unnecessary have been removed:** Instructions in the application interface are quite adequate.
-* **User experience has been improved:** The "Stop" button and "About" section have been moved to more native locations.
+* **User experience has been improved:** "Stop" button and "About" section have been moved to more native locations.
-* **The "Stealth mode" and "In-app updates" features were removed to allow the application to be published on the IzzyOnDroid Repository.**
-* **The language selection feature has been integrated into Android's native feature:** Instead of changing the language from the app's own settings, you can change it in a more integrated way through Android's settings.
+* **Language selection feature has been integrated into Android's native feature:** Instead of changing the language from the app's own settings, you can change it in a more integrated way through Android's settings.
+* **Reimplemented in-app update feature.**
+* **Removed "Stealth mode" feature to allow the application to be published on and FOSS Repository in future.**
 * **Turkish translations fixed.**
 * **Portuguese translation added.**